Retail Vendor Agreement: Everything You Need to Know

 Remittance details should be submitted to the retailer upon receiving a vendor number.
 This will include documenting how the vendor will be paid.
 A business that is interested in factoring their invoices will most likely need to update their remittance details to reflect a bank account that is accessible to the factoring company.
 Remittance details should be submitted to the retailer early in the partnership process as it may take some time to accurately setup the vendor in the retailers accounting system.

 If you need help creating a retail vendor agreement, you can post your job on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.